 I already touched briefly upon the electronic music tracks and how they are the true star on the title.
 You will want to crank up your headphones to feel each drum beat.
 Sadly though there are only 10 different levels, so there are only 10 different tracks.

 Depending on how much of a challenge you are looking for each of the 6 different difficulties will provide you with plenty of entertainment.
 With all of the action and colors flashing on-screen during the higher difficulties; it gives the illusion of blending better with the beat of the music tracks.
 This is usually true with most rhythm titles and I found myself enjoying the title even more so with the higher challenge.
 Once beaten, why not try your luck in the many different challenge levels too.
 There are plenty of different unlockables including artwork, ship skins, cheats and the ability to play around with the music tracks.
 It does use the same 10 levels, but with different objectives and remixed sections it does help feel fresh and separate from the main story mode.

 If you have trouble picking through all of the indie games that are released these days, make sure not to skip over Retro/Grade.
 If you have beaten the game using a controller, why not retry by playing a higher difficulty and using one of those dusty, plastic guitars hidden away in your closet.
-Just a heads-up for all you trophy whores: the game only contains bronze trophies, but don’t let that detract you from experiencing this title.Note: The Retro/Grade review was written based on the PS3 version of the game provided by the publisher.
+Just a heads-up for all you trophy whores: the game only contains bronze trophies, but don’t let that detract you from experiencing this title.Note: Retro/Grade was reviewed on PlayStation 3.
+A digital copy of the game provided by the publisher.